htailor/simulation_dna/README.md

 | umax      | --umax   |           &lt;int&gt;          | End position of the extension (number of delta's)      |

 There are two methods to run the calculations.
-In the first method running the binary file as
+The first method involves running the binary file from the command line

 ```
 $ ./Nucleation
 ```

-will initiate a user menu system asking for the parameters needed for the calculations.
-The second method passes the parameters from the command line
+This will initiate a user interface asking for parameters needed for the calculations.
+The second method bypasses the user interface and allows the passing of parameters from the command line

 ```
 $ ./Nucleation --L <INT> --m <INT> --N <INT> --eta_b <DOUBLE> --kappa <DOUBLE> --sigma <DOUBLE> --umin <INT> --umax <INT>
 ```

-Results from the simulations are written in the `./results` directory into sub-directories for each state (Intact, Frayed and Bubble).
-After the results are generated run the mathematica books in the directory to perform the analysis.
+Results from the calculations are written to the directory `./results` categorised into sub-directories for each state (Intact, Frayed and Bubble).
+After the results are generated run the mathematica books in the directories to perform the analysis and plots.